 I Declined An Offer For My Dream Job.
 Here’s Why…

-In early Fall 2018 I was contacted by a company that I – as a consumer – love!
+In early Fall 2018 I was contacted by Dyson – a company that I – as a consumer – loved.
 The role they were seeking to fill was fabulous and I was really excited, energized, and flattered that they contacted me to discuss this opportunity.
-This company is a “luxury & tech” driven organization that operates in the home care, personal care/beauty, and environmental care space.
 The role had been vacant for eight months and according to the executives in the organization, the field was struggling with selling and product knowledge – especially to consumers falling outside the economic description of a “deep-resource” customer.
 After speaking with nine people over the course of approximately five weeks, I knew I could help elevate engagement through learning & development, retention, and customer experience.
 However, there were some huge red-flags that caught my attention during the course of my journey with them.

 The Warning Signs